CarlSetzer/carlsetzer/readme.md

 * Requirements Analysis
 * Database Theory and Design

+# I also took a few classes in Cisco Networking#

 ## I have experience with the following software tools: ##
 * VS Code